DIY Advent Calendar for a Very Crafty Christmas Countdown

-Countdown to Christmas and craft yourself a soon-to-be treasured family heirloom with the Peppermint Christmas Tree Advent Calendar!
-This hangable tree counts the days to Christmas, nestling a shining star in numbered pockets on its journey to the top of the tree.
-You can tuck some tiny treats in the pockets to sweeten the interminable days in December for the little people in your house, add little pieces of a puzzle or a toy that will be completed at the end, or maybe place little notes every night with challenges, heartfelt messages, trivia or jokes!
+Bust some scraps and craft yourself a family heirloom with the Peppermint Christmas Tree Advent Calendar!
+The lovely star in this hangable design will help you countdown the days to Christmas as it makes its way to the top of the tree.
+You can add some tiny treats to sweeten the deal for the little people in your house, add pieces of a puzzle or a toy that can be built at the end – or maybe you could place little notes inside with challenges, heartfelt messages, trivia or jokes?

-This merry make has a few sections that can easily be split up between multiple people, making a fun group project for you and your loved ones.
-It’s also a great opportunity to use up fabric scraps, particularly ones that feature fun or festive patterns.
+This merry make has a few sections that can easily be split up between multiple people, making it a fun group project.
+It’s also a great opportunity to use up fabric scraps, particularly bits with fun, festive patterns.

 THINGS YOU’LL NEED

-1 metre backing fabric – a stiff heavy weight canvas will help the calendar hold its shape while hanging – alternatively you could affix a strong iron-on interfacing to more lightweight fabric
+1m backing fabric (a stiff, heavyweight canvas will help the calendar hold its shape while hanging; alternatively, you could affix strong iron-on interfacing to a more lightweight fabric)

 1 sheet yellow felt